Petlja/demo_uefn_mini_games/mg1_step_and_score/step_and_score.md

 style="width: 100%; aspect-ratio: 16 / 9;" title="YouTube video player" frameborder="0"
 allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 ```

+We can see a custom score printout on the left side of HUD.
+Score is used as an general mean of reward in all minigames here, but rewarding could be additionally tailored in the further development.
+The `game_score` device implementation is just techicaly in this minigame but may be covered as a separate topic in a later lesson, since the score is also visible in the scoreboard.

 ## UEFN

 ```{image} step_and_score_editor.svg